uzimydear/uzimydear/README.md

 - about me:
-✧° im very talkative, im fun, TALK???
+(✧° im very talkative, im fun, TALK???
 TALK???
-YES PLEASEEEE!!- but once again im a human, i can be very dry sometimes and thats mean my condition/mood is low
+YES PLEASEEEE!!- but once again im a human, i can be very dry sometimes and thats mean my condition/mood is low.
-✧° im an artist!!! and also animator, if you want to do a collab arts w me, NO NEED TO ASK TWICE PLEASEEEE
+(✧° im an artist!!! and also animator, if you want to do a collab arts w me, NO NEED TO ASK TWICE PLEASEEEE!!!!!!!?
+(✧° i love my friends, I LOVE MY POOKIES SO MUCHHHHHH (esp my lovely husband).
+(✧° im a huge Uzi simp and thats not a total lie